-\ Waive Participation in the Flexible Benefits Program
+Waive Participation in the Flexible Benefits Program

 There may be a reason, such as a religious principle, that you wish to decline medical coverage altogether.
 Unlike the Medical Plan Opt-Out option, you will not have to show proof that you have medical coverage elsewhere, but you forfeit Flexible Benefits Program participation, and you will not receive a Flex Credit or Opt-Out Allowance.
-If you choose this option, you will be unable to enroll in health plans mid-year for any reason, including loss of other health coverage.
-You could choose to enroll in the County's Flexible Benefits Program during the next annual open enrollment period.
-If you choose no medical coverage (waive), you must sign a waiver agreement when you first become eligible for a medical plan or during Open Enrollment.
+If you choose no medical coverage, you must sign a waiver agreement when you first become eligible for a medical plan or during Open Enrollment.
 If you do not turn in a waiver, you will be automatically assigned coverage in the lowest cost employee-only HMO coverage, as described in the Flexible Benefits Program Information chapter.

-✤ If You and Your Family Are Covered by More Than One Plan
+❖ If You and Your Family Are Covered by More Than One Plan